akanshamingwal/iot_incentive_smart_contract/README.txt

-REMIX DEFAULT WORKSPACE
+🚀 REMIX DEFAULT WORKSPACE

 Remix default workspace is present when:

-i.
-Remix loads for the very first time ii.
-A new workspace is created with 'Default' template iii.
+Remix loads for the very first time

+A new workspace is created with the 'Default' template

 There are no files existing in the File Explorer

+📁 Workspace Structure

 This workspace contains 3 directories:

-1. 'contracts': Holds three contracts with increasing levels of complexity.
+1. contracts/: Holds three contracts with increasing levels of complexity.

+Our iot.sol contract

-2. 'scripts': Contains four typescript files to deploy a contract.
-It is explained below.
+2. scripts/: Contains four TypeScript files to deploy a contract (explained below).

-3. 'tests': Contains one Solidity test file for 'Ballot' contract & one JS test file for 'Storage' contract.
+3. tests/: One Solidity test file for the Ballot contract

-SCRIPTS

-The 'scripts' folder has four typescript files which help to deploy the 'Storage' contract using 'web3.js' and 'ethers.js' libraries.

-For the deployment of any other contract, just update the contract name from 'Storage' to the desired contract and provide constructor arguments accordingly in the file `deploy_with_ethers.ts` or  `deploy_with_web3.ts`

-In the 'tests' folder there is a script containing Mocha-Chai unit tests for 'Storage' contract.

-To run a script, right click on file name in the file explorer and click 'Run'.
-Remember, Solidity file must already be compiled.
-Output from script will appear in remix terminal.

-Please note, require/import is supported in a limited manner for Remix supported modules.
-For now, modules supported by Remix are ethers, web3, swarmgw, chai, multihashes, remix and hardhat only for hardhat.ethers object/plugin.
-For unsupported modules, an error like this will be thrown: '<module_name> module require is not supported by Remix IDE' will be shown.
+One JS test file for the Storage contract

+🛠️ How to Run the Smart Contract in Remix IDE?

+1. Go to MetaMask, and create an account (wallet) for testing.

+2. Go to Remix IDE, create an account using the same email as MetaMask.

+3. Connect Remix IDE with your MetaMask wallet.

+4. Upload iot.sol to the Remix IDE.

+5. Compile the smart contract written in Solidity.

+6. After compilation, go to Deploy & Run Transactions

+7. Use Environment: Remix VM (Cancun) (comes with 10 dummy accounts).

+8. Deploy the contract:

+The account used for deployment becomes the owner.

+9. Register devices from dummy accounts:

+Provide three integer parameters: hashPower, transmissionPower, connectivity.

+Once devices are registered, test the contract functions:

+10. Buttons in Remix IDE are:

+🟠 Orange → Create Transactions:

+registerDevice, distributeReward, withdrawReward

+🔵 Blue → Read-only functions:

+11. View total reward, registered devices, contract owner, etc.

+12. View detailed logs of each transaction within Remix IDE.